Want to get off the beaten path in Buenos Aires? Check out the incredible Palacio Barolo, one of the city’s most interesting buildings.

 I initially came across Palacio Barolo on our first weekend living in Buenos Aires.
-As newbies to this vibrant city, we’d decided to take a walking tour with Buenos Aires Tours to learn from a local more about the city, its neighbourhoods, Argentine culture – and basic things like how to use public transport.
+As newbies to this vibrant city, we’d decided to take a walking tour with a local tour company to learn more about the city, its neighbourhoods, Argentine culture – and basic things like how to use public transport.

 As we walked along the wide Avenida de Mayo in downtown Buenos Aires, we strolled past Palacio Barolo, gazing up at its curious facade.
 Because it was a Sunday it was closed.
 But an inquisitive peek inside the huge glass doorway was all it took for me to go home and immediately book a Palacio Barolo tour.